 27. River Park along the Catawba River

-Connected to Riverwalk by the Piedmont Medical Center trail, River Park is also located along the Catawba River.
 At the riverfront, there is a boat launch perfect for kayaking and tubing along the river.
 If you don’t have your own boat or innertube for floating the Catawba River, you can also go with a rental company.

 There are also several trails inland at River Park along the wetlands perfect for a leisurely stroll in the shade, with picnic tables.